-There is much room for making typing mistakes and everybody makes typing mistakes.
+There is much room for making typing mistakes and everybody makes typing misakes.
 The various programs will print an error message if something did not work.
 Please check the output carefully.
 If you see very strange results, it almost certainly means you have typed something wrong.
-Some people will see strange results.
+Some people will see strange results because of the temperatures they are simulating at.